jasminestudios/jasminestudios.github.io/vimlike/index.md

 [<img src="/Resources/Download_on_the_Mac_App_Store_Badge_US-UK_RGB_blk_092917.svg">](https://apps.apple.com/app/vimlike/id1584519802)

 ## Version History
+### v1.2.4
+• New command: 'y y' to copy the URL and 'y t' to duplicate the tab
+• Enhanced smooth scroll

+### v1.2.2
+• Enhanced smooth scroll
+• Support the scroll speed configuration

 ### v1.2.1
 * Support a sequence of the keys for the shortcut
 * Updated the default shortcut to go to top of the page as 'g g'